Roles Of Managers In Management

 To effectively fulfill these diverse roles, managers require a wide range of skills:

 • Technical Skills: These are the specific skills required to perform tasks within a particular field.
-For example, a marketing manager needs strong marketing expertise, while a finance manager needs strong financial analysis skills.
+As an example, a marketing manager needs strong marketing expertise, while a finance manager needs strong financial analysis skills.

 • Human Skills: These encompass interpersonal skills, such as communication, empathy, teamwork, and conflict resolution.
-Strong human skills enable managers to build strong relationships with their teams and foster collaboration.
+Strong human skills enable managers to build strong relationships with their teams and develop collaboration.

 • Conceptual Skills: These involve the ability to think strategically, analyze complex situations, and make sound decisions.
 Conceptual skills are crucial for effective planning, problem-solving, and decision-making.